masterminds-kenya/social_network/checklist.md

   - [x] Includes a report for the brand insight metrics on the campaign report
   - [x] Fix computation of A1 formatting when columns go into the double letter range (AA to ZZ)
   - [x] Test & Fix A1 format computation if exceeding the double letter range (after ZZ)
+  - [x] Use Bacchus Service Account for sheets and drive.
   - [ ] Check if Google Sheets has a max of 26 columns and 4011 rows.
   - [x] From User detail view, can export influencer/brand account metrics to google sheet.
     - [x] This report also includes all posts we have recorded.